cyrilletuzi/vscode-angular-schematics/README.md

 ### Custom schematics

-If you created your own schematics but didn't published them yet, this extension can load them too.
+If you created [your own Angular schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2) but didn't published them yet, this extension can load them too.
 By default, the extension will look into `./schematics/collection.json`.

 If your schematics collection path is different,